SHE21/ParkingApp/README.md

 That method checkout a vehicle from the parking lot (Can indicate the vehicle in the input parameter).
 When this method is called, other methods are also called.
 That is necessary because a series of operations are also carried, such as remove a vehicle, calculating fee and discount, verifying if the vehicle exists.
 The method returns a vehicle type value if the operations were successful, otherwise it returns null.

+`listVehicles(): ArrayList`

+That method get a list of vehicles, but it returns only the license plate in string type.

+`financialReport(): String`

+That method returns the financial report.
+The financial report shows the total number of vehicles removed from the parking lot and the total earnings.

+`vehicleAlreadyParked(vehicle: Vehicle): Boolean` _private method_

+Allows to check if the vehicle is in the parking lot.

+`getVehicleByPlate(plate: String): Vehicle?`

+Get a vehicle by license plate, if the vehicle was found the method will return true.

 ![AlkeParkingDiagramClass](AlkeParkingDiagramClass.png)

 ## Functionalities